JeffreyRodriguez/Liberator12k/Forend/TopBreak_CAFE12+.md

 Install the *Foregrip Bolt Nut* on the inside of the *Cluster*.

 #### Barrel Group
-1. Insert the *Barrel Sleeve* into the rear of the *Cluster* and line up the threaded holes on top.
+1. Insert the *Trunnion* into the rear of the *Cluster* and line up the threaded holes on top.
 2. Insert the *Barrel* into the front of the *Cluster*.
 Extractor cutout-side first.
 3. Headspace on a dummy cartridge.
-The *Barrel Sleeve* should be flush and the *Barrel* slightly recessed.
+The *Trunnion* should be flush and the *Barrel* slightly recessed.
 4. Install the *Cluster Bolts*.
 6. Install the *Foregrip Bolt* into the *Foregrip* and screw into the *Cluster* from the bottom.